 We all love quoting famous people.
-Famous quotes are often pithy, brilliant, sometimes hilarious and sometimes profound.
+Famous quotes are often pithy, sometimes hilarious and at times profound.
 There are also the people we admire use malapropisms that make them even more endearing.
-It’s a shame, however, that a lot of times what we think are proper quotes from someone, in fact, misquoted sayings.
+It’s a shame, however, that a lot of times what we think are proper quotes from someone are, in fact, misquoted sayings.

-Quotes from famous people are fascinating for plenty of reasons.
-One reason for this is that who said the quote in question doesn’t matter as much as its plausibility and our ability as (mis)quoters to make it ours and use it when the occasion arises.
+Quotes from famous people are fascinating in a few different ways.
+One reason is that who said the quote in question doesn’t matter as much as its plausibility and our ability as (mis)quoters to make it ours and use it when the occasion arises.

 It’s totally normal to misquote people.
-Nobody is immune to it, especially when the internet is constantly spreading them.
+Nobody is immune to it, especially when the internet is constantly spreading bad information.
 Don’t worry if you’ve used a quote thinking someone said it when they didn’t.
 You’re in good company!

 Some Historical Misquoted Sayings

 In 2017, the U.S. Republican Party celebrated Abraham Lincoln’s birthday by tweeting a phrase often attributed to the beloved president: “And in the end, it’s not the years in your life that count, it’s the life in your years.”
-While it was a well-meaning birthday wish, Lincoln never actually said what they thought he did.
-Then-President of the United States Donald Trump quickly retweeted the GOP’s misquote.
+While it was a well-meaning birthday wish, Lincoln never actually said that.
+Then-President of the United States Donald Trump quickly retweeted the misquote.

 Sometimes these verbal missteps become amusing gaffes.
 For example, in 2020, Venetian President Luca Zaia read a poem that seemed particularly fitting for the first COVID-19 lockdown.
 He said that the poem was written 2000 years ago by Greek poet Heracleion of Gela, but that wasn’t the case: it was a prank pulled by a computer scientist from Palermo.

-With that, let’s take a look at the most famous ad common misquotes.
+With that in mind, let’s take a look at the most famous ad common misquotes.
 Some might surprise you.

 12 Misquoted Sayings (And Who Actually Said What)